 a.
 Students must conduct themselves appropriately at all times.
 (Please refer to Theresian Code of Conduct.)

-d.
-No objectionable materials (print or non-print form) must be brought to school.
+e.
+Objectionable materials (print or non-print form) must not be brought to school.

-h.
-Students must obtain an exit pass from the teacher in class to leave the classroom.
+i.
+Students must obtain an Exit Pass from the teacher in class to leave the classroom.

-k.
+l.
 While in school uniform, students must not loiter or gather in public areas before or after school hours.
-Public areas include HDB void decks and shopping malls.
+Public areas include HDB void decks, shopping malls, buses and MRT trains.

-m.
-The school reserves the right to ask the student to leave the school premises for inappropriate behaviour/appearance.
+n.
+The school reserves the right to ask the student to leave the school premises for inappropriate behaviour / appearance.

 4. DISCIPLINARY PROCEDURES